What Is Mintos?

 I have been investing in Mintos for a couple of months now, and you can see from my investment summary below the types of diversification, and types of regular payments you can get.

 It is important to do your own due diligence.
-Recently one of the loan originators, Eurocent, ran into problems.
+In the past, one of the lending companies, Eurocent, ran into problems.
 A Temporary Judicial Supervisor was appointed to verify the financial standing of the company and help with debt restructuring.
 More can be found on the Mintos website here.

 My Mintos Returns

 It’s easy to be sucked into the “standard-expected-returns” that the main webpage shows, so I have shown you what my monthly returns actually look like.
 I have invested in Mintos since November 2017, and I am very happy with the results so far.

 As can be seen in the graphs, the returns have been fairly consistent each month.
 For a while my returns work out to be approximately 12.5% per year.
 However, during the pandemic (2020-ish) I have chosen to keep money in the platform and uninvested.
 This means that the returns for these times will be very different from the initial returns I was getting.